Don't Say "Coffee" When You Mean "Consultation"

-I've had the pleasure of learning a thing or three from a couple of stellar sales coaches, Hubspot's David Weinhaus and Andrew Gieselmann, owner of Sandler Training by Capstone Sales Performance. (apparently, you need a hard-to-spell last name to teach people about selling- lol.)
+I've had the pleasure of learning a thing or three from a couple of stellar sales coaches: Hubspot's David Weinhaus and Andrew Gieselmann, owner of Sandler Training by Capstone Sales Performance.

 Here are a few important takeaways...

-(See the title of this post.
-Don't be that guy or gal) Ask your prospect what they hope to achieve in your meeting, and listen.
+Ask your prospect what they hope to achieve in your meeting, and listen.
 Then, let them know what your goals are for the meeting and make sure they are okay with those goals.
 This also gives you an opportunity to manage their expectations if their goals for the meeting aren't in line with what you can accomplish.
-If you really want to get ahead of the game, set some expectations prior to your meeting to make sure you're on the same page, then revisit them at the start of your meeting--because your prospect may be expecting a slide deck and proposal, but you're planning to ask them 100 questions, which you'll need answers to before you can even think about putting a proposal together.
+If you really want to get ahead of the game, set some expectations prior to your meeting to make sure you're on the same page, then revisit them at the start of your meeting.
+Your prospect may be expecting a slide deck and proposal, but you're planning to ask them 100 questions, which you'll need answers to before you can even think about putting a proposal together.

-A page straight out of Andrew's playbook, "Unless you want unlimited access to voicemail, go for the no!"
-The simple fact is, no one likes being the bearer of bad news; so our prospects often avoid us because they're just too nice to tell us "no".
-Give your prospect permission to say, at anytime, that you aren't a good fit AND ask for their permission to do the same.
+Here's a page straight out of Andrew's playbook: "Unless you want unlimited access to voicemail, go for the no!"
+The simple fact is, no one likes being the bearer of bad news; so our prospects often avoid us because they're just too nice to tell us "No." Give your prospect permission to say, at anytime, that you aren't a good fit AND ask for their permission to do the same.
 This small exchange can help you avoid being strung along and allows their guard to come down so that you can truly understand what's at stake for them and if/how you can help.